mohsinansari0705/Heart-Disease-predictor/README.md

 - Kaggle community for data preprocessing and insights
 - Medical professionals who contributed to the original data collection
 - Open source community for tools and libraries used in this project

+### ⭐ If you found this project helpful, please consider giving it a star!